 I’m going to help you discover how to deadhead marigolds in just a few very simple steps.
 Even your kids will love helping with this fun task!

 Marigolds take me back to my youth when my mother would grow them in our small-town country garden.
 She used them as a perimeter crop.
+(And still does!)
 I learned how to deadhead marigolds when it was time to collect seeds, and I loved it.

 I enjoyed planting seeds and collecting seeds ever since I was a little girl.
 Now, in my adulthood, I love even more watching my own little girls as they enjoy so many aspects of gardening.